jotavare/jotavare.github.io/docs/x86_assembly_nasm/operations/floating_point_numbers.md

 ### **Defining Floating Point Numbers**

-To define floating-point numbers, we can use the `dd` directive in the data section to represent **32-bit floating-point values**.
+To define floating-point numbers, I can use the `dd` directive in the data section to represent **32-bit floating-point values**.

 ```
 x dd 3.14